 In the table below, you can see how we assess the different pages.
 If you have less than the minimum number of words on a page, you’ll get a red bullet point in the Yoast feedback.
 Conversely, you get a green bullet point when the length of your post or page is good.

-In the readability analysis, you will see a similar check.
-Yoast SEO will give you feedback with a red or orange bullet point if your post or page consists of less than 50 characters.
+Yoast SEO will give you feedback with a red or orange bullet point if your post or page consists of less than 50 characters in the readability analysis.
 To properly evaluate the readability of your content, the Yoast SEO plugin needs a minimum number of characters.
-If your post or page contains less than 50 characters, the plugin’s readability checks won’t be able to give you the best results.
-And, in most cases, you can’t give the best answer to your audience in such a short span of words.
+If your post or page contains less than 50 characters, the plugin’s readability checks won’t give you the best results.
+And, in most cases, you can’t provide the best answer to your audience in such a short span of words.

 How to write a high-quality lengthy post